 Read more about why seatposts are overlooked yet critical for comfort HERE.

-In order to optimise the stability of a touring bike, an important factor is frame stiffness.
-With just a few hundred grams of extra frame material, you’ll have a bike that rides nice and stable, as well as being more confidence inspiring.
-With a good seatpost and wide tyres, your bike will be super comfortable too.
+Frame stiffness optimises the stability of a loaded touring bike.
+With just a few hundred grams of extra frame material, you’ll have a bike that rides nice and stable, as well as being more confidence-inspiring to tour on.
+And with a good seatpost and wide tyres, your stiff touring bike will be just as comfortable as anything else.

-You can determine the stiffness of most touring frames by measuring the diameter of the frame tubing.
-While this isn’t an exact science, the stiffest touring frames on the market almost always employ the largest diameter tubes.
-Smaller riders can confidently use touring bikes with tubing that is a step down in diameter than larger bikes.
+You can determine the stiffness of most touring frames by measuring the diameters of the frame tubing.
+While this isn’t an exact science, the stiffest touring frames on the market always employ the largest diameter tubes.

-For light bikepacking setups, or heavy front OR rear loads, frame stiffness is a less important factor.
-That said, an ‘overbuilt’ frame won’t hurt.
-I’ve found that you’ll start to notice the positive effects of additional frame stiffness when the light end of your bike exceeds 5kg/11lb.
+For light bikepacking setups, or heavy front or rear loads, frame stiffness is a less important factor.